-lable 15 Connectivity and accession iity: pia anning priorities and actions Planning priority Actio Actions C1 Develop a network connecting the historic centres in the C1.1 Integrate land use and transport planning to connect Ryde's historic centres.
+Planning priority Actions C1 Develop a network connecting the historic centres in the C1.1 Integrate land use and transport planning to connect Ryde's historic centres.
 2025 southern part of the LGA, including: a.
 Prepare an active transport strategy that connects the centres and activity hubs such as the Ryde Aquatic - Ryde Leisure Centre (RALC).
 2025 - Eastwood b.
-Connect centres and facilities (such as the RALC) and - West Ryde " Advocating enhance public transport services including: " Advocating for greater frequency of passenger train - Gladesville services on the north-western line

-" Council's local bus service
+Connect centres and facilities (such as the RALC) and - West Ryde enhance public transport services including: " Advocating for greater frequency of passenger train - Gladesville services on the north-western line Shepherd's Bay, Meadowbank " Council's local bus service